 3. 2 States: The Story Of My Marriage

 Partly an autobiography, Chetan Bhagat’s 2 States is a tale of his love story.
 This fun-filled romance takes an emotional turn when marriage comes up.
-Coming from two different states, the characters take on a long and hard time to convince their parents for approval.
+Coming from two different states, the characters take on a long and hard time convincing their parents for approval.
 This book is an irony on the concept of marriage and the caste culture in India.
 2 States was later turned into a 100 crore Bollywood movie.

 Year Of Publication: 2009